Powered by SchoolDash

 Storrington Avenue, Croxteth L11 9DQ

-Particular strengths include Representation, Sixth form, Disadvantaged pupils and Destinations.
-Relative weaknesses include Environment, Admissions and Attendance.
+Particular strengths include Representation and Destinations.
+Relative weaknesses include Environment and Sixth form.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.